kurisusan/ComfyBack2Code/README.md

 ### 3. Add Models

 To add models to the ComfyUI container, add them to the `models.csv` file at the root of the project.
 The format is `url,destination`.
-The `docker/download_models.py` script will download them into the correct directory:
+The `docker/download_models.py` script will then download them into the correct directory:

 ```bash
 python docker/download_models.py